Chief Executive Officer

 Supply Chain Manager

-Prior to joining WCM he gained valuable experience working for a consultancy undertaking a cost-benefit analysis of 3D surveying in a deep South African gold mine.
-Using this knowledge, Jacob has been instrumental in helping to develop the technical economic model and its integration into the greater financial model.
-He has worked extensively in mine planning and scheduling, using the Deswik software, to analyse many different scenarios and iterations of the mine and feeding this information into the financial model.
+Jacob joined West Cumbria Mining in 2017 as a graduate from Camborne School of Mines and has a bachelor’s degree in Mining Engineering.
+He has been instrumental in helping to develop the technical economic model and its integration into the financial model.
+He has worked extensively in mine planning and scheduling, using Deswik software to analyse many different scenarios and iterations of the mine and feeding this information into the financial model.

 Henry actively participates in the WCM mentoring programme and is currently learning more about the corporate finance function and strategic business planning.

 Dennis completed his bachelor’s degree in Geological Sciences (Industrial) at the University of Leeds.
 He gained experience in geological research and modelling in the UK and has worked on exploration programmes in Australia.
 He has been actively involved with the exploration phase of the project at WCM and provides geological support for the Technical Team.